 Explore palaces filled with lavish banquet halls, then spend an afternoon at royal gardens.
-Spot towering onion domed spires that top intricate cathedrals.
 See where Tzars spent their summers.
+Wander down any street and spot towering onion-domed spires which top intricate cathedrals.
 Spending a semester here means living and breathing an expansive history, one that very few travelers ever get to experience.

 Come see a part of the world not many people get to see, and plan on falling in love with Russia while you’re at it.
 Turn down any street and see golden, onion-domed churches ringing and stand in front of the most lavish palaces in Europe.
 This country is classic, this country is iconic, and this country is all yours to discover.
 While you’ll have vacation time to explore the rest of Europe, a typical day looks a little like this …